mongodb/docs/source/includes/faq-agents.rst

 How do I download the Monitoring Agent?
 +++++++++++++++++++++++++++++++++++++++

-You can update the Monitoring Agent from the :guilabel:`Agents` page of the :guilabel:`Settings` tab.
+You can update the Monitoring Agent from the :guilabel:`Agents` page in :guilabel:`Settings`.

 How do I setup and configure the agent?
 +++++++++++++++++++++++++++++++++++++++